-Anticipated Funding Amount: \$2,500,000, subject to the availability of funds and quality of proposals received.
+Anticipated Funding Amount: \$9,000,000

 Estimated program budget, number of awards and average award size/duration are subject to the availability of funds.

 IV.
 ELIGIBILITY INFORMATION

 Who May Submit Proposals:

 Proposals may only be submitted by the following:

 Institutions of Higher Education (IHEs) - Two- and four-year IHEs (including community colleges) accredited in, and having a campus located in the US, acting on behalf of their faculty members.
 Special Instructions for International Branch Campuses of US IHEs: If the proposal includes funding to be provided to an international branch campus of a US institution of higher education (including through use of subawards and consultant arrangements), the proposer must explain the benefit(s) to the project of performance at the international branch campus, and justify why the project activities cannot be performed at the US campus.